rshen91/Activity-Chooser-Hackbright-Project/README.md

 # Activity Chooser

+This is my Hackbright Project as a member of the Ada cohort from July 2016 - September 2016.
+I am currently seeking employment as a Software Engineer.
+Please feel free to direct any questions or comments to me at rachelwshen@gmail.com.

 Ever plan to arrive somewhere early and want to see what activities are near your destination?
 Activity Chooser is a web app created by Rachel Shen which uses Yelp's API to provide pit stops that match your selection.
 You are provided information about the business you choose, as well as a Google Map with markers of your current location, the activity, and destination.
 If you prefer an activity near your current location, that is also an option!
 ***